KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/index.md

 CMake makes it very easy to set up the build system for our plugin:

-{{< readfile file="/content/docs/extend/plasma/krunner/homefilesrunner/CMakeLists.txt" highlight="cmake" start="0" lines="28" >}}
+{{< readfile file="/content/docs/extend/plasma/krunner/homefilesrunner/CMakeLists.txt" highlight="cmake" start="0" lines="26" >}}

 ### The .json Metadata File

-When KRunner queries the available plugins, it reads the embedded metadata. in order to provide this, we have to embed a json mteadata file.
+When KRunner queries the available plugins, it reads the embedded metadata. in order to provide this, we have to embed a json metadata file.
 In this case we call it `homefilesrunner.json`.
-This name is referenced in the `K_PLUGIN_CLASS_WITH_JSON` macro futher below.
+This name is referenced in the `K_PLUGIN_CLASS_WITH_JSON` macro further below.

 The contents of this file, as seen below, contain the name, description and technical details about the plugin.